 All subjects are planned carefully by subject leaders to ensure both continuity and progression.
 These units are taught using a range of techniques to enable each individual to learn at an appropriate pace.
 Children are regularly assessed in order to inform teachers as to the next stage in their learning and the steps needed to enable them to achieve.
 The children are actively encouraged to think about their own learning needs and to personalise their own targets towards this.

 Learning often involve off-site visits.
-COVID-19 has interrupted our off-site visits but we will revisit this.
 Visits play a vital part in your child’s life at school.
-To see the off-site visits we aim to accomodate please visit: http://gomerjuniorschool.co.uk/anticipated-costs-for-school-year/
+To see the off-site visits we aim to accommodate and their asscouated costs, please see here.